Temazepam (Restoril) Withdrawal and Detoxification

 Temazepam is one of the many sedatives that can be used to help a person sleep, but in the illicit market, there’s a lot of room for diversion and abuse of it.
 Perhaps you’ve never heard of it, but temazepam a much bigger problem than most of us realize.

 According to the Drug Enforcement Administration (DEA), temazepam is the fifth most prescribed and abused sedative in the United States, and there were “8.5 million temazepam prescriptions dispensed in the U.S. in 2011.”

 Abusing temazepam, or using it for a long period of time can result in tolerance, drug dependence, and eventually painful withdrawal symptoms.
-Some people find the safety, re-assurance, and help they need with an inpatient detoxification, but no matter which way you look at it, withdrawal from Restoril should never be taken lightly.
+Some people find the safety, reassurance, and help they need with inpatient detoxification, but no matter which way you look at it, withdrawal from Restoril should never be taken lightly.

 What Is Temazepam?

 Temazepam is the generic version of Restoril; a benzodiazepine that produces central nervous system depression, and is used to treat insomnia and anxiety.
 Temazepam helps a person sleep by de-activating the brain.
-This can be a rarity for someone who hasn’t slept in a while, so when they start taking Restoril, it can be life changing.
-Unfortunately, it is because this calming euphoria that a lot of people abuse benzodiazepines.
+This can be a rarity for someone who hasn’t slept in a while, so when they start taking Restoril, it can be life-changing.
+Unfortunately, it is because of this calming euphoria that a lot of people abuse benzodiazepines.